 A \$43 user fee will be charged to set up your installment agreement.
 When you arrange for an installment agreement, you should pay by Direct Deposit (Form 9465) from your bank account or Payroll Deduction (Form 2159) from your wages.
-These two types of payment agreements will help you avoid defaulting your agreement by ensuring timely payments and preventing enforced collection action.
-These types of agreements will reduce the burden of you mailing the payments and save you postage.
+These two types of payment agreements will help you avoid defaulting on your agreement by ensuring timely payments and preventing enforced collection action.
+These types of agreements will also reduce the burden of having to mail the payments and will save you postage.